CoreMedia/coremedia-globallink-connect-integration/docs/release/manual-test-steps.md

     3. As long as the workflow is in "Running", field “Completed Locales” should display “0 Locales”
 10. Click "Go to overview" and wait for the workflow to be finished
     1. The workflow should disappear from the "Running" workflows and appear on the “Open” list.
     2. The workflow should now also be shown in the "Open" workflows of Control Room's “Localization Workflows”.
 11. Double-click the workflow in _Workflow App_'s “Open” list
     1. The “Status” field should display “Delivered”
     2. The “Completed Locales” field should display the target locales of the workflow
     3. When clicking on the translated content, it should open in language comparison view in _Studio_
     4. The text should be pseudo-translated
 12. In the _Workflow App_, click “Accept Task”, "Next Step", “Finish Content Localization”, and "Yes, continue"
     1. The workflow should disappear from “Open”
     2. The workflow should appear in “Closed”

-## Scenario: Cancellation Failure Handling
+## Scenario: Cancelation Failure Handling

-1. Log in as Rick C.
+1. Log in as **Rick C**.
+Required to use Rick C here, as Adam, for example, will not be able to do the multi-selection test, as local translations will appear in "Open" section for Adam.
-2. Open the GlobalLink settings `/Settings/Options/Settings/Translation Services/GlobalLink`
+2. Open the GlobalLink
+   settings `/Settings/Options/Settings/Translation Services/GlobalLink`
     1. _type_ is set to “default”
     2. Credentials for gcc are entered (**manual** workflow key)
 3. Choose an article and drag it into Control Room's “Localization Workflows”